Looking for some game-changing Hollywood Studios tips and secrets? You’ll find them all here!

 Parents will love the break from standing in the sun throughout the day and children will enjoy the entertainment from opening to close.

 Passes are available for the show, but they have multiple show times throughout the day with a large theatre seating hundreds of people, so we suggest saving your passes for other attractions and waiting on this one instead.

 #26.
 FIND THE “INCREDIBLES” & “POPSICLE” WALLS

 For all those Instagramming their way through Disney, be sure to check out these colorful walls unique to Hollywood Studios.

-The Incredibles wall can be found behind the Chinese Theatre on Pixar Avenue where the Toy Story Mania entrance used to be.
+The Incredibles wall can be found behind the Chinese Theatre on Pixar Avenue.
+Don’t turn into Toy Story Land, just keep walking straight to the dead end.
 This one’s easy to spot as it’s on the main brick wall by the bathrooms on the right side of the alley.

 The Popsicle wall is located in Toy Story Land.
 As a matter of fact, you can catch it on your way out of Toy Story Mania, or simply enter through the exit of this ride to find it.
 This area also has a few other walls that make great backdrops.